On the Table

 The host will guide the topics, issues, and ideas discussed during each On the Table conversation.
 Participants are encouraged to continue their discussions after On the Table.

 Hosts will be able to use the platform to engage their attendees creatively.
-Attendees will be able to participate in their home or location of their choosing with an excellent internet connection.
+Our in person locations will be hosted throughout Middle Georgia.
+For our virtual sessions, attendees can connect from anywhere with good Internet connection.

 Super Hosts are organizations — nonprofits, places of worship, businesses, schools, civic organizations and others — that commit to hosting 10+ tables, with 8 to 12 people per table.